Natasha Romanoff (Marvel Cinematic Universe): Time Heist and death

-In 2023, Romanoff leads the Avengers, now including Rocket, Nebula, Okoye and Danvers—causing the team to not only respond to Earthly crisis, but also events across the galaxy.
-She and Rogers are astonished when Lang, whom they believed had died, arrives at the Avengers Compound and tells them that he has been trapped in the Quantum Realm, where time passes differently.
-He suggests using the realm as a means to obtain the Infinity Stones from the past and reverse the Blip.
-Romanoff, Rogers, and Lang present the idea to Stark, but he refuses to help.
-They meet Banner, who has permanently assumed the Hulk form, and he agrees to help them.
-After they fail to send Lang back in time successfully, Stark returns to the team and reveals that he has completed a working time machine.
+In 2023, Romanoff, who is living at the Avengers Compound, leads the Avengers, now including Rocket, Nebula, and Danvers.
+She tells Rhodes to keep looking for Barton, who lost his family in the Blip and spent the last few years killing members of organized crime across the world.
+She and Rogers are astonished when Lang, whom they believed had disappeared, arrives at the Compound and tells them that he has been trapped in the Quantum Realm, a place where time passes differently.
+Romanoff, Rogers, and Lang present the idea of using the Realm to obtain the Stones from the past to Stark at his cabin, but he refuses to help.
+They meet Banner at a diner, who has permanently assumed the Hulk form, and he agrees to help them.
+However, they fail to send Lang back in time successfully using the portable Quantum Tunnel in Lang's borrowed van at the Compound.